aisha-x/THM/Rooms/SOC Level 1/Digital Forensics and Incident Response/Redline.md

 > Note: Use the existing Redline Session found in: C:\Users\Administrator\Documents\Analysis\Sessions\AnalysisSession1.

-- creat IOC file using IOC Editor and add the artifcats
+- Create an IOC file using the IOC Editor and add the artifacts

 ![Screenshot 2025-05-28 162854](https://github.com/user-attachments/assets/c517c59a-6568-434c-b817-406efa328da3)